Meyer Lemon Ricotta Soft Cake, a fragrant, soft, and creamy cake, that is super moist and enjoyable to the palate.

 The third component, the coconut, marries beautifully with the first two and is an ingredient I am using frequently in my baking (read: my pretty and delicious Coconut Lemon Bundt Cake).

-The combination of the Meyer lemons (juice and zest), ricotta and shredded coconut, with the sugar, flour, potato starch, baking soda, eggs, butter and a touch of vanilla creates a dreamy creamy fragrant cake that is super moist and enjoyable to the palate.
+The combination of the Meyer lemons (juice and zest), ricotta and shredded coconut, with the sugar, flour, potato starch, baking powder, eggs, butter and a touch of vanilla creates a dreamy creamy fragrant cake that is super moist and enjoyable to the palate.

 The batter is runny, compared to a regular cake batter, and that tells you about the final texture of this Meyer Lemon Ricotta Soft Cake.
-Texture that is very moist, almost pudding-like, and smells of citrus, coconut, and vanilla.
+A texture that is very moist, almost pudding-like, and smells of citrus, coconut, and vanilla.
 The top and the sides are more crumbly and light in texture, giving you the best of both worlds.

 I wanted to use the square tart pan that we got -together with other beautiful stuff- at a charity fundraiser, remembering Gail Hall, a local well-beloved chef who passed a time ago.
 Her cookware, utensils, kitchen wares and so much more were up for the taking and donations were at the mercy of the receivers.
 Her husband, another beautiful soul, was the host, and in true Gail Hall spirit was happy to see her things go to people who have a passion for food and travel.
-Let’s say we didn’t come home empty handed.
+Let's say we didn't come home empty-handed.
 Whenever I use her things, I like to think her spirit is around and smiling knowing her passion is still alive.

 Hope I made her smile with this Meyer Lemon Ricotta Soft Cake.